You Have The Right To Be Paid For Your Work

 For immigrant workers: Can my employer refuse to pay me or threaten me because I am undocumented?

-No. If the employer refuses to pay you because you are undocumented they are in violation of the law.
-The law requires employers to pay a worker what he is owed regardless of immigration status.
+No. If the employer refuses to pay you because you are undocumented, they are breaking the law.
+The law requires employers to pay a worker what is owed, no matter their immigration status.
 Evidence that an employer has made threats can be used to show that the employer is in willful violation of wage and hour laws.
-When an employer willfully violates wage payment laws, a court can order the employer to pay twice the amount of money that is owed to the employee.
+When an employer willfully breaks wage payment laws, a court can order the employer to pay twice the amount of money that is owed to the employee.